erajasekar/erajasekar.github.io/_drafts/2017-10-27-subdomain-setup-for-aws-api-gateway.md

 Shakespeare become an astonishing writer not only because of his creative skills but also because his mastery over the language.
 Ideas without domain specific knowledge won't be very useful.
 To produce creative work that is valuable, you will first need to acquire skills and knowledge required to become an expert.
 Kids should take advantage of the deliberate practice and hard work that school system demands to gain mastery over subject of their interest.
 They should also acknowledge that ***There is no way to get around the fact that mastery requires a volume of work***.

-## Why math and science is given more importance than Arts?
-What’s wrong with it?
+## What’s wrong with giving more importance to Math and Science than Arts?
 *Ken Robinson said:*

 > Every education system on Earth has the same hierarchy of subjects.
 At the top are mathematics and languages, then the humanities, and at the bottom are the arts.
 This is because our education system came into being to meet the needs of industrialism.
 So the hierarchy is rooted on the two ideas.